Review by Wyndham Wise

 Also see: The Cast & Crew of Snow Cake.

-Wyndham Wise is Editor of Take One’s Essential Guide to Canadian Film and former editor-in-chief of Take One: Film in Canada, as well as an occasional contributor to Northernstars.ca.
+This review was written for Northernstars.ca by Wyndham Wise, the Editor of Take One’s Essential Guide to Canadian Film and former editor-in-chief of Take One: Film in Canada.